-Columbia Heights contending on page 19 "reinstating a variance and finding that the uniqueness requirement was satisfied by the demolition of a building, resulting in increased costs."
+The BSA cites to 97 Columbia Heights contending on page 19 "reinstating a variance and finding that the uniqueness requirement was satisfied by the demolition of a building, resulting in increased costs."
 There is no showing here of any special increased costs in dollars and cents.
 The demolition costs are minimal.
 Were the BSA's view to be accepted, then any building which an owner wishes to replace with a variance requiring structure can be described as obsolete and then a finding (a) obtained to build a larger building, even though an as-of-right building responds to the hardships which the applicant asserted were caused by the obsolescence.

-102. Some argue that obsolescence could be an appropriate factor in a case where a building may be too expensive to modify or demolish - but no such evidence exists here, and the "arising from" condition would still be need to be satisfied.
+Obsolescence is used appropriately, arguably, when a building is deemed obsolete for its current use, as in Homes for Homeless, Inc., discussed infra.
+Some argue that obsolescence could be an appropriate factor in a case where a building may be too expensive to modify or demolish - but no such evidence exists here, and the "arising from" condition would still be need to be satisfied.
 The existing community house can be demolished for a nominal amount based upon the construction cost estimates provided by the Congregation.
 The total hard construction cost of the as-of-right Scheme A building is estimated to be \$19 million, of which only \$100,000 is for demolition.
 R-4873.
 Under the BSA logic, almost any building that someone wishes to replace could satisfy finding (a), rendering the requirement of physical condition to be meaningless.
-The citations by the BSA to non-New York City cases as interpreting whether obsolescence can be a physical condition under New York City Z.R. \$72-21(a) are irrelevant.
+See Carriage Works Enterprises, Ltd. v.
+Siegel, 118 A.D.2d 568, 571-570 (2d Dep't 1986) ("the building is still structurally sound and could, with the infusion of approximately \$10,000 to \$15,000, be renovated for the proposed use.
+We remain unconvinced, however, that the petitioner has met its burden as to the grant of a use variance.")
+The citations by the BSA on page 19 of its Memorandum to Commco, supra and Dwyer, supra are similarly not apposite, since these are not New York City cases interpreting whether obsolescence can be a physical condition under New York City Z.R. §72-21(a).

-103. In Homes for Homeless, Inc. v.
-Bd. of Standards and Appeals, 24 A.D.3d 340 (1st Dep't 2005), rev'd, 7 N.Y.3d 822 (2006), the BSA stated in its appellate brief (Brief Available on WestLaw):
+In Homes for Homeless, Inc. v.
+Bd. of Standards and Appeals, 24 A.D.3d 340 (1st Dep't 2005), rev'd, 7 N.Y.3d 822 (2006), the variance there concerned a proposed homeless facility involving an existing building and a vacant lot (here, the Congregation seeks variances for an existing community house and a vacant lot).
+Petitioner cited this case in its initial memorandum, but the BSA chose not to respond, since, in that case, the BSA asserted a different position.